jchristn/S3Server/README.md

 - Adding stream support (instead of byte arrays for data in the request and response)
 - Adding more callbacks for the ones listed above as not supported / not yet available
+- Better error handling (using native Error objects) and greater degrees of abstraction (more streamlined API callbacks)

 ## Version History